>>>2009 ITA Division II Men's Coach of the Year

-The 2009 ITA Division II Men's Tennis Coach of the Year, Steve Barsby is in his 16th year as the head coach of the Georgia College men's and women's tennis programs.
+The 2009 ITA Division II Men's Tennis Coach of the Year, Steve Barsby is in his 17th year as the head coach of the Georgia College men's and women's tennis programs, the current longest tenured coach in the Bobcat Athletic Department.
+The tennis guru picked up his 500th career win during the 2016 season in beating Young Harris March 12.

 The 2009 season was one of the top years for Barsby as a men's coach, taking the Peach Belt Conference (PBC) Men's Coach of the Year as well, leading his squad to an 18-4 overall record with a perfect 7-0 mark in conference play for the first PBC Men's Tennis Championship in school history.
 A major highlight of the season came when Georgia College defeated then-No. 1 Armstrong Atlantic during the regular season 5-4.

-2015 was another strong season for both programs, the men finished No. 12 in the nation, going 14-9 overall.
-The women took No. 16 in the nation.
-They added an 18-7 overall record.
-Both programs made the NCAA Tournament.
-He also coached the women's team to their 21st straight NCAA Tournment.
+2016 was another strong season for both programs, the men finished No. 11 in the nation, going 15-9 overall and making the NCAA Tournament for the 10th straight season.
+The women took No. 17 in the nation.
+They added a 20-9 overall record, as the women's team played in their 22nd straight NCAA Tournment.

 Barsby was named the PBC Men's Tennis Coach of the Year in 2005 after coaching the Bobcats to an 18-7 overall record, 6-2 mark in the PBC, and their second straight trip to the NCAA Tournament.